bfbarkhouse/nomad-gh-runner/README.md

 - Verify the jobs are running and healthy

 ### GitHub Actions Workflow
-- Push a commit to your GitHub repo
+- Push a new commit to your GitHub repo
 - Your Actions workflow should run and execute on the Nomad runner